bxlab/cmdb-quantbio/lectures/intro-python/index.md

 2. Booleans (and comparison operators) (1:50-1:55)
 - show that booleans are specified without quotes
 - demonstrate how comparisons produce Booleans
+- demonstrate use of various comparison operators
+- emphasize difference between `=` for assignment and `==` for comparison

 3. Strings (don't introduce this as a sequence/interable yet) (1:55-2:00)
 - show that strings are specified with quotes